DefinitionPercentage of Utah women with live births who reported their most recent pregnancy was unintended.

 Other ObjectivesUtah's 42 Community Health Indicators

 Contraceptive failure rates vary between methods used but are very low when used correctly.
-This high rate of contraceptive failure signals the need to increase education, services, and coverage of methods of long-acting reversible contraception that may be less prone to human error.
+A high rate of contraceptive failure signals the need to increase education, services, and coverage of methods of long-acting reversible contraception that may be less prone to human error.

 Evidence-based PracticesVarious studies have indicated that the use of long-acting reversible contraceptive (LARC) devices such as Implants and Intrauterine Devices (IUD) effectively lower the incidence of unplanned pregnancy in population and clinic settings.